armoniax/amax.whitepaper/amax.whitepaper-en.md

 Armonia's founding team believes it takes a multichain blockchain platform technology to achieve the above objectives, which thence can service every individual and business user from all around the world.
 It is also under Armonia's founding team's belief that the to-be-built metaverse will be a truly decentralized, open and multi-chain universe which harbors users, assets and transactions and smart-contract based etc mission critical DApps.

 ## Objecives & Principles
-Armonia is a mother-and-children multichain blockchain platform, wherein there's Armonia Meta Chain o (`AMC`) which is the mother chain and many either homogeneous or heterogeneous Armonia Child Chains (`ACC`) that all can operate indepdently.
+Armonia is a mother-and-children multichain blockchain platform, wherein there's Armonia Meta Chain o (`AMC`) which is the mother chain to to all other soverign Armonia Child Chains (`ACC`).
 Armonia Meta Chain is designed to be the most secure, highly performant but requiring very low to zero transaction fees.
 It also supports inter-blockchain brdiging for assets to be mirrowed from one to another in order to support numerous DAPPs to be built on top the platform.
 Under a multichain architecture, Armonia is poised to support at least one billion users worldwide.

 **Core objectives**:
 - To build a unified account and transaction addressing/routing system for the entire Armoina multichain universe